james-willis/sedona-spatialbench/tpchgen-rs-readme.md

 - DuckDB (proprietary) is the time required to create TPCH data using the proprietary DuckDB format
-- Creating Scale Factor 1000 data in DuckDB [requires 647 GB of memory], which is why it is not included in the table above.
+- Creating Scale Factor 1000 data in DuckDB [required 647 GB of memory](https://duckdb.org/docs/stable/extensions/tpch.html#resource-usage-of-the-data-generator),
+  which is why it is not included in the table above.

-[required 647 GB of memory]: https://duckdb.org/docs/stable/extensions/tpch.html#resource-usage-of-the-data-generator

 Times to create TPCH tables in Parquet format using `tpchgen-cli` and `duckdb` for various scale factors.

 ![Parquet Generation Performance](parquet-performance.png)

-[`tpchgen-cli`](spatialbench-cli/README.md) is more than 10x faster than the next fastest TPCH generator we know of.
+[`tpchgen-cli`](./tpchgen-cli/README.md) is more than 10x faster than the next fastest TPCH generator we know of.
 On a 2023 Mac M3 Max laptop, it easily generates data faster than can be written to SSD.
 See [BENCHMARKS.md](./benchmarks/BENCHMARKS.md) for more details on performance and benchmarking.

+## Answers

+The core `tpchgen` crate provides answers for queries 1 to 22 and for a scale factor of 1.
+The answers exposed were derived from the [TPC-H Tools](https://www.tpc.org/) official distribution.

 ## Testing